import-js/eslint-plugin-import/docs/rules/no-unused-modules.md

 This rule takes the following option:

 - `src`: an array with files/paths to be analyzed.
 It only for applies for unused exports.
 Defaults to `process.cwd()`, if not provided
-- `ignore`: an array with files/paths to be ignored.
-It only for applies for unused exports
+- `ignore`: an array with files/paths for which unused exports will not be reported (e.g module entry points)
 - `missingExports`: if `true`, files without any exports are reported
 - `unusedExports`: if `true`, exports without any usage within other modules are reported.